wgrootonk-gfm/slate/source/includes/_enums.md

 # Enumerations

-The Partner API various enumerations that can be used to describe specific resource actions and/or states.
+The Partner API uses enumerations to describe specific resource actions and/or states.

 ## Fund Categorization